All Episodes

 Liberalism is a failed ideology.

-Get your dose of independence and liberty every weekday, right here with Sean.
+Get your dose of independence and liberty every weekday right here with Sean, Sean Hannity.

 And Tim Stewart is with us.

-He runs the Hands Off My Stove Group as we continue with both of them.
+He runs the Hands Off My Stove group as we continue with both of them.

-We're gonna back off this idiotic physician.
+We're going to back off this idiotic position.

 Anybody at all?